mediafinger/chimera_http_client/README.markdown

 # ChimeraHttpClient

 When starting to split monolithic apps into smaller services, you need an easy way to access the remote data from the other apps.
-This chimera_http_client gem should serve as a unified way to access endpoints from other apps.
+This **chimera_http_client gem** should serve as **a comfortable and unifying way** to access endpoints from other apps.

 And what works for the internal communication between your own apps, will also work for external APIs that do not offer a client for simplified access.

+It offers an **easy to learn interface** and **nice error handling**.
+And it enables you to **queue HTTP requests to run them in parallel** for better performance.

 ## Dependencies